-FMT_LIM.1/Loader Limited capabilities

-FMT_LIM.1.1/Loader The TSF shall be designed and implemented in a manner that limits its capabilities so that in conjunction with "Limited availability (FMT_LIM.2)"
+FMT_LIM.1/Loader Limited capabilities Hierarchical to: No other components.
+FMT_LIM.1.1/Loader The TSF shall be designed and implemented in a manner that limits its capabilities so that in conjunction with "Limited availability (FMT_LIM.2)".
+Dependencies: FMT_LIM.2 Limited availability.